dovadi/dbconfig/readme.md

-# railsdbconfig
+# dbconfig

-Golang package to read the Rails database settings
+Golang package to read the database settings in the same way as the rails database.yml convention, see [Rails guide](http://guides.rubyonrails.org/configuring.html#configuring-a-database) and generate a connection string for the pq and mysql drivers.

 Install